Frequently Asked Questions

 A preliminary hearing is a procedural hearing at which decisions about the procedure for the conduct of public hearings will be made.
 At public hearings the Inquiry will formally hear evidence, including from witnesses under oath.

-A livestream of the preliminary hearings will be available to the public on a three minute delay via the Inquiry’s YouTube channel, and uploaded after the hearings.
-The Inquiry will also publish a transcript of the hearing on its website.
+A livestream of all hearings will be available to the public on a three minute delay via the Inquiry’s YouTube channel, and uploaded to the inquiry website each day after the hearings have concluded.
+The Inquiry will also publish a transcript of the hearing each day.

-The evidence hearings for Module 1 will take place in the Covid-19 hearing centre at Dorland House, Paddington, W2.
+Hearings will mostly take place in the Covid-19 hearing centre at Dorland House, Paddington, W2.

 Participating